blaenk/blaenk.github.io/provider/notes/scala.markdown

 # Actors and Concurrency

-Scala uses actors similar to Erlang's as its primary concurrency primitive. **Note** that this actors library is [deprecated]; [Akka] actors will be covered later are the default actors library since Scala 2.10.
+Scala uses actors similar to Erlang's as its primary concurrency primitive. **Note** that this actors library is [deprecated]; [Akka] actors will be covered later and are the default actors library since Scala 2.10.

 [deprecated]: http://docs.scala-lang.org/overviews/core/actors-migration-guide.html
 [Akka]: http://akka.io/